- How will flu season impact the COVID-19 pandemic?

 - Maintain at least 6 feet of physical distance from others outside of your home.

 We offer COVID-19 testing at multiple locations in Chicago and surrounding communities.
-A Northwestern Medicine physician’s order is required for testing at Northwestern Medicine.
-The order must designate the location for your test.
+You will need a Northwestern Medicine physician’s order for testing at Northwestern Medicine.
+The order must include the location for your test.

 A list of current testing locations and details can be found here.
 Please note that locations may change.

-If you do not have an order for testing, contact your Northwestern Medicine physician or visit a Northwestern Medicine Immediate Care Center for an evaluation to determine if a test is needed.
+If you do not have an order for testing, contact your Northwestern Medicine physician or visit a Northwestern Medicine Immediate Care Center for an evaluation to see if you need a test.

-Additional testing options may be available through your local pharmacy or public health agency.
+You may have other testing options through your local pharmacy or public health agency.

-Children can be tested at many Northwestern Medicine locations.
-A Northwestern Medicine physician’s order is required for testing.
+Many Northwestern Medicine locations offer testing for children.
+You will need a Northwestern Medicine physician’s order for testing.
 The current testing locations and details, including the ages tested, can be found here.
 Please note that locations may change.

-You can visit a Northwestern Medicine Immediate Care Center, where a healthcare provider will examine you and order a test if needed.
-Walk-in evaluations are available at all sites.
+Visit a Northwestern Medicine Immediate Care Center, and a physician or advanced practice provider will examine you and order a test if needed.
+You do not need an appointment, but you can reserve a time in advance or set up a virtual visit.
 Visit nm.org/immediate to schedule a virtual visit or reserve a walk-in time slot.

-COVID-19 test results will be sent via MyNM, powered by MyChart.
-If you do not already have a MyNM account, you will receive a code to set up an account.
+We will share COVID-19 test results through the MyNM® app or your MyNM account accessible through any internet browser.
+If you do not have a MyNM account, you can get a code to set up an account.
 Learn more about MyNM at nm.org/mynm.

-If you have questions about whether or not you should get the flu vaccine or COVID-19 vaccine, consult your healthcare provider.
+If you have questions about whether you should get the flu vaccine or COVID-19 vaccine, talk to your physician or advanced practice provider.